BigMax900/starter-hugo-academic/content/authors/chuck-hao-wu/_index.md

 ---
 I am an applied linguistics researcher and English teacher.

-I have taught English for over 5 years.
+I have taught English for over five years.